ripienaar/hiera-module-json/README.md

 hierarchy module authors have no idea how their data in the module will be called in production use.

-This module allows module authors to specify a module specific hierarchy and provide module specific data.
+This backend allows module authors to specify a module specific hierarchy and provide module specific data.
 The idea being that this should be the last backend that gets loaded into the site hiera.

-This allows completely custom data to be specified with a custom hierarchy in by module authors that will remain active regardless of site specific Hiera setup and that can still be overridden by site administrators.
+This allow module authors to supply completely custom data with a custom hierarchy that will remain active regardless of site specific Hiera setup and that can still be overridden by site administrators.

 Configuring a module
 --------------------